 Choosing an Online Mobile Development Degree Program

-Students pursuing a mobile development bachelor’s degree online should research each prospective school.
-While programs have some similarities, learners should choose a program that fits their career goals.
-Prospective students should ensure the prospective university offers the courses they need.
+Students who want to pursue a mobile development bachelor’s degree online should research each prospective school.
+While the above programs have some similarities, learners should choose a program that fits their career goals.
+Prospective students should ensure the university in question offers the courses they need.
 For example, students who want to develop applications for iPhones should attend a school that offers classes in Apple programming.

 Students planning to pursue specialized careers should find universities that offer relevant concentrations.
 When researching universities that do not offer concentrations, students should look for elective options that align with their interests.
 Students should also consider the cost and length of each program.
 While online learning tends to be less expensive than on-campus programs, students should compare tuition rates and consider additional fees and expenses.
-Learners who want to graduate quickly may prioritize programs that offer accelerated courses or accept transfer credits.Back to School Rankings
+Learners who want to graduate quickly may prioritize programs that offer accelerated courses or accept transfer credits.Return to the top

 What Else Can I Expect From an Online Bachelor’s in Mobile Development Program?

 Each mobile development program offers a unique curriculum.
 However, some courses are common to most programs in the field.
-These classes provide foundational knowledge that prepares students for more specialized coursework.
+These classes teach students foundational knowledge that prepares them for more specialized coursework.
 Most mobile development programs cover topics including Apple programming, information security, and project management.

 Curriculum for an Online Bachelor’s Degree in Mobile Development

-- Game Theory: As the popularity of mobile gaming grows, learners need to understand gaming fundamentals.
-Students combine game theories with technical abilities to create games users enjoy.
+As the popularity of mobile gaming grows, learners need to understand gaming fundamentals.
+Students learn how to combine game theories with technical abilities and create games that users enjoy.

 - Median Annual Salary: $103,560